About Michael

 I don’t bring these experiences as credentials, but as context.
 They influence how I listen, how I relate, and how seriously I take both suffering and beauty—the full range of what it means to be alive.

-My hope is that therapy can be a place where you don’t have to perform, over-explain, or have everything figured out.
-A place to come as you are, to be met with care and honesty, and to explore what it might mean to live more fully and truthfully from here.
+My hope is that therapy can be a place where you don’t have to perform, over-explain, or have everything figured out; a place to come and be as you are, to be met with curiosity and honesty, and to explore what it means to live more intentionally, insightfully, and integrated.